Why Is My Dog So Stinky?

-While the above treatment is a good rule of thumb to start off with, you need to be aware that there are some doggy breath smells that can indicate a more serious condition than tartar build-up.
+While the above treatment is a good rule of thumb to start off with, you need to be aware that there is some doggy breath smells that can indicate a more serious condition than tartar build-up.

 For example, if your dog’s breath smells like urine then it is possible that your dog is having kidney problems.
-On the other hand, if your dog’s breath is too sweet smelling, it can indicate that your dog may have contracted diabetes.
+On the other hand, if your dog’s breath is too sweet-smelling, it can indicate that your dog may have contracted diabetes.

 If you suspect that your dog’s bad breath may be a result of something other than that piece of pizza you sneaked to him last night, then it would be best to set up an appointment with your vet to have him checked out.

 While your suspicions may turn out to be unfounded, the earlier a suspected problem is checked out the greater the chance that, if something is wrong, a favorable solution will be found.